Company restructuration in Thailand: Legal framework, procedures, and strategic benefits for foreign and local businesses

 Company restructuration as a regulated legal tool under Thai Law

-The legal foundations of company restructuration in Thailand are primarily found in the Civil and Commercial Code, which governs companies limited by shares, shareholder rights, capital modifications, mergers, and amalgamations.
-These provisions are complemented by the Foreign Business Act B.E.
-2542 (1999), which imposes strict limits on foreign ownership and control in certain business activities.
-Any restructuration involving changes in shareholding, voting rights, or effective control must therefore be assessed in light of foreign ownership restrictions and the prohibition of nominee structures.
+The Civil and Commercial Code forms the basis of company restructuring in Thailand, covering limited companies, shareholder rights, capital modifications, mergers, and amalgamations.
+Additionally, the Foreign Business Act B.E.
+2542 (1999) restricts foreign ownership and control in certain sectors.
+Any restructuring that alters shareholding, voting rights, or control must comply with these restrictions and avoid nominee structures.

-From a tax perspective, company restructuration is closely examined under the Revenue Code.
-Transactions such as share transfers, capital reductions, asset transfers, mergers, or intercompany reorganisations may trigger corporate income tax, withholding tax, specific business tax, stamp duty, or VAT.
-The Thai Revenue Department applies substance-over-form principles and may reassess restructuration transactions that lack genuine economic justification.
+Tax-wise, the Revenue Code scrutinizes company restructuring.
+Transactions like share transfers, capital reductions, asset transfers, and mergers may trigger corporate income tax, withholding tax, specific business tax, stamp duty, or VAT.
+The Thai Revenue Department applies substance-over-form principles and may challenge transactions that lack economic justification.

-Recent legislative developments have further reshaped the legal landscape of company restructuration.
-The 2023 amendments to the Civil and Commercial Code introduced a modernised and more flexible regime for mergers and amalgamations, allowing companies to consolidate or reorganise more efficiently while imposing enhanced procedural safeguards for shareholders and creditors.
+Recent amendments to the Civil and Commercial Code in 2023 introduced a more flexible approach for mergers and amalgamations.
+This change allows businesses to consolidate or reorganize more efficiently while ensuring shareholder and creditor protections.

-For foreign investors, company restructuration is often essential to ensure compliance with Thai regulations, align corporate structures with BOI promotion conditions, prepare for capital injections or acquisitions, or facilitate exit strategies.
-However, without proper legal planning, a restructuration may expose shareholders to significant legal and tax risks, including invalid corporate acts, regulatory sanctions, or retroactive tax assessments.
+For foreign investors, restructuring ensures compliance with Thai regulations, aligns with BOI promotion conditions, and facilitates acquisitions or exit strategies.
+However, improper planning may lead to legal and tax risks, including invalid acts and retroactive tax assessments.

 Table of Contents